ginstrom/paladin-novel/chapters/22_house-divided.md

 The knight's gaze swept the diverse gathering—former slaves working alongside dwarven smiths, elven advisors sharing ancient wisdom with human strategists, children who'd known only bondage now learning to read and fight.

-"I see... cooperation," Sir Garrett admitted reluctantly.
+"I see… cooperation," Sir Garrett admitted reluctantly.

 "You see healing," Gond corrected.
 "You see what happens when mercy tempers justice, when strength serves compassion rather than domination."